Foxnet: 2017-present: Partial revival with Hulu and as emergency backup service

-In May 2017, the video streaming service Hulu (then partially owned by 21st Century Fox, Fox's owner at the time) launched a live TV option which included live streams of the Fox affiliates and O&Os which had agreed to terms with the service to offer their stations to Hulu.
-In June 2017, The Wall Street Journal (a sister newspaper to Fox through their News Corp ownership) mentioned a secondary national feed was offered by Fox in several markets where the network's affiliates had not come to terms with Hulu to offer their streams to Hulu, mainly those involving Fox affiliates owned by Sinclair Broadcast Group and Raycom Media.
-However, the national Fox live stream differs in that secondary programming from Fox's sister cable networks, including Fox News Channel, Fox Business Network, and former sister networks National Geographic Channel and Nat Geo Wild (both now owned by The Walt Disney Company), is offered outside of network hours rather than any syndicated content, differing drastically from the structure of Foxnet.
-Like Foxnet, this national feed is likely to eventually end as the network's affiliates and Fox agree to terms to allow full streaming of stations under the Hulu live TV service and other streaming services under future affiliation agreements.
+In May 2017, Hulu (then partially owned by 21st Century Fox, Fox's owner at the time) launched an optional live TV offering that included feeds of local Fox O&Os and affiliates which had agreed to contractual terms to distribute their programming through the streaming service.
+In June 2017, The Wall Street Journal (a sister newspaper to Fox through the Murdoch family's shared ownership of News Corp) mentioned that Fox had offered a secondary national feed to serve selected markets where local affiliates (mainly those owned by Sinclair Broadcast Group and Raycom Media) had not come to terms with Hulu to provide access to their station feeds.

+The national Fox live feed, however, differs drastically from the structure of Foxnet in that secondary programming from Fox's sister cable networks, including Fox News Channel and Fox Business Network, and previously National Geographic Channel and Nat Geo Wild (both now majority-owned by The Walt Disney Company through its 2019 acquisition of 20th Century Fox and most Fox Entertainment Group assets from the Murdochs), is offered outside of network programming hours, rather than any syndicated content.
+Like Foxnet, this national feed is likely to eventually be discontinued as Fox and the network's affiliates agree to terms allowing full streaming of their stations on the Hulu live TV service and other streaming live television providers under future affiliation agreements.

-After the landfall of Hurricane Laura in August 2020, the Fox affiliate for Lake Charles, Louisiana, KVHP, was taken off the air as its studio facility (shared with fellow Gray Television NBC affiliate KPLC) took damage caused by the toppling of the studio transmitter link tower into the studio building.
-Fox then fed their default national feed meant for streaming use to local cable providers until KVHP resumed full operations at the end of 2020.
+After the landfall of Hurricane Laura in August 2020, KVHP, the Fox affiliate for Lake Charles, Louisiana, was taken off the air as its studio facility (shared with fellow Gray Television-owned NBC affiliate KPLC) sustained damage when their studio transmitter link tower toppled into the building.
+Fox then fed its default national feed meant for streaming use to local cable providers until KVHP resumed full operations at the end of 2020.
+Fox also provided the default national feed to YouTube TV subscribers in the Tallahassee, Florida market in September 2024, after that provider lost access to WTWC-DT2 (as well as its Sinclair-owned parent NBC affiliate, which was temporarily replaced by that network's New York City flagship station WNBC) amid the landfall of Hurricane Helene.